Aeroluna/LunaCoopMod/README.md

 ## Stukov

 - Changed Infested Banshee P2 Deploy ability to allow casting while moving.
-- Replaced Braced Exoskeleton upgrade with Hyperadaptive Exoskeleton that additionally increases Infested Banshee speed by 2.
+- Replaced Braced Exoskeleton upgrade with Hyperadaptive Exoskeleton, which additionally increases Infested Banshee speed by 2.
   - Adds visual boosters to the Infested Banshee.

 These two simple changes make playing P2 infinitely smoother to play.
 It was kinda sad that P2 was about picking up your infantry and moving them to the frontline, but the Infested Banshee was about as fast as them walking there.